COVID-19 FAQs for international students

 Read more information on what a minor child needs to study in Canada if they’re not a Canadian citizen or permanent resident.

 Children usually start elementary school in the year they turn 5 years old.
-If your child is not yet school aged, they do not require a study permit and should apply for a Temporary Resident Visa or electronic travel authorization, if required.
+If your child is not yet school aged, they do not require a study permit and should apply for a Temporary Resident Visa or Electronic Travel Authorization, if required.
 You should request a Visitor Record for them when entering Canada.

 If your child is 19 or older, they will need to apply for their study permit independently.
 If they meet the definition of a dependent child, you can submit their Visitor Record application together with your study/work permit application.

 A spouse/partner work permit is an open work permit which allows your spouse or common-law partner to work full-time while you study.
 Your spouse or partner does not need a job offer to apply for the work permit.
+The spouse/partner work permit will usually be issued for the same length of time as your study or work permit.

-If you've finished studies and are applying for the Post-Graduation Work Permit, there are additional requirements you must meet for your spouse or partner to be eligible for a work permit.
+If you’ve finished studies and are applying for the Post-Graduation Work Permit, there are additional requirements you must meet for your spouse or partner to be eligible for a work permit.
+Contact International Student Advising for support.

 There are a few options for your spouse or partner to apply for a work permit.
 Contact International Student Advising to discuss your spouse or partner's circumstances and options to apply for a TRV or work permit.

-It is important to provide an explanation and supporting documents to satisfy the officer that they have ties to their home country and will leave Canada bythe end of their authorized stay.
+It is important to provide an explanation and supporting documents to satisfy the officer that they have ties to their home country and will leave Canada by the end of their authorized stay.
 Find other helpful tips, such as how to prepare a letter of explanation, in our initial study permit tutorial required documents page.

 If they are from a country which requires a Temporary Resident Visa (TRV), they will need a valid TRV to travel to Canada.